LinkUVerse/rtd/CONTRIBUTING.md

 ## Documentation

 Found a small error or typo in the main documentation?
-Each page on the [docs.sui.io](https://docs.sui.io/) site includes an **Edit this page** link at the bottom that you can use to edit the page in GitHub.
-The content is located in the docs/content directory of the Sui repo, so you can make a PR if you prefer.
+Each page on the [docs.rtd.io](https://docs.rtd.io/) site includes an **Edit this page** link at the bottom that you can use to edit the page in GitHub.
+The content is located in the docs/content directory of the Rtd repo, so you can make a PR if you prefer.

-For larger documentation issues, you can [create an issue](https://github.com/MystenLabs/sui/issues/new/choose) in GitHub.
+For larger documentation issues, you can [create an issue](https://github.com/LinkUVerse/rtd/issues/new/choose) in GitHub.
 To fix the problem yourself, follow the [documentation contribution](./docs/content/references/contribute/contribution-process.mdx) guidelines.

 If you change functionality, update the relevant documentation.